ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

  serving an indeterminate sentence the maximum term  of  which  shall  be deemed to be twenty years.
-In such instances, the minimum sentence shall be  deemed  to  be  ten  years or [six-sevenths] ONE-HALF of the term or aggregate maximum term of the determinate sentence or sentences,  which- ever is greater.
+In such instances, the minimum sentence shall be  deemed  to  be  ten  years or [six-sevenths] ONE-HALF of the term or
+ S. 774--A  11

+ aggregate maximum term of the determinate sentence or sentences,  which- ever is greater.
   §  9.
 Clause (B) of subparagraph (iii) of paragraph (e) of subdivision 1 of section 70.30 of the penal law, as amended by chapter 3 of the laws of 1995, is amended to read as follows:
- S. 774  11

   (B) if the aggregate maximum  term  of  the  determinate  sentence  or sentences is less than thirty years, the defendant shall be deemed to be serving  an  indeterminate  sentence  the maximum term of which shall be deemed to be thirty years.
 In such instances, the minimum sentence shall be deemed to be fifteen years or [six-sevenths] ONE-HALF of the term  or aggregate  maximum term of the determinate sentence or sentences, which- ever is greater.
   § 10.
 Clause (B) of subparagraph (v) of paragraph (e) of subdivision 1 of section 70.30 of the penal law, as amended by chapter 3 of  the  laws of 1995, is amended to read as follows:
   (B)  if  the  aggregate  maximum  term  of the determinate sentence or sentences is less than forty years, the defendant shall be deemed to  be serving  an  indeterminate  sentence  the maximum term of which shall be deemed to be forty years.
 In such instances, the minimum sentence  shall be  deemed  to be twenty years or [six-sevenths] ONE-HALF of the term or aggregate maximum term of the determinate sentence or sentences,  which- ever is greater.
   § 11.
 Clause (B) of subparagraph (vii) of paragraph (e) of subdivision 1 of section 70.30 of the penal law, as amended by chapter 3 of the laws of 1995, is amended to read as follows:
   (B)  if  the  aggregate  maximum  term  of the determinate sentence or sentences is less than fifty years, the defendant shall be deemed to  be serving  an  indeterminate  sentence  the maximum term of which shall be deemed to be fifty years.
 In such instances, the minimum sentence  shall be deemed to be twenty-five years or [six-sevenths] ONE-HALF of the term or  aggregate  maximum  term  of  the determinate sentence or sentences, whichever is greater.
   § 12.
 Paragraph (b) of subdivision 4 of section  70.30  of  the  penal
  law,  as amended by chapter 3 of the laws of 1995, is amended to read as
  follows:
   (b) In the case of a person serving a definite sentence, the total  of such  allowances  shall  not  exceed [one-third] ONE-HALF of [his] THEIR term or aggregate term and the allowances shall be applied as  a  credit against such term.
   §  13.
 Subparagraphs (iii) and (iv) of paragraph (a) of subdivision 1 of section 70.40 of the penal  law,  as  amended  by  section  127-c  of subpart  B  of  part C of chapter 62 of the laws of 2011, are amended to read as follows:
   (iii) A person who is serving  one  or  more  than  one  indeterminate sentence  of  imprisonment and one or more than one determinate sentence of imprisonment, which run concurrently may be paroled at any time after the expiration of the minimum period of imprisonment of  the  indetermi- nate  sentence  or  sentences,  or upon the expiration of [six-sevenths] ONE-HALF of the term of imprisonment  of  the  determinate  sentence  or sentences, whichever is later.
-  (iv) A person who is  serving  one  or  more  than  one  indeterminate sentence  of  imprisonment and one or more than one determinate sentence of imprisonment which run consecutively may be paroled at any time after the expiration of the sum of the minimum or aggregate minimum period  of the  indeterminate  sentence or sentences and [six-sevenths] ONE-HALF of the term or aggregate term of imprisonment of the  determinate  sentence or sentences.
+  (iv)  A  person  who  is  serving  one  or more than one indeterminate sentence of imprisonment and one or more than one  determinate  sentence of imprisonment which run consecutively may be paroled at any time after the  expiration of the sum of the minimum or aggregate minimum period of the indeterminate sentence or sentences and [six-sevenths]  ONE-HALF  of
+ S. 774--A  12

+ the  term  or aggregate term of imprisonment of the determinate sentence or sentences.
   §  14.
 Paragraph  (b)  of subdivision 1 of section 70.40 of the penal
  law, as amended by section 127-d-1 of subpart B of part C of chapter  62 of the laws of 2011, is amended to read as follows:
- S. 774  12

   (b)  A  person  who  is  serving one or more than one indeterminate or determinate sentence of imprisonment shall, if [he or she  so  requests] THEY  REQUEST,  be  conditionally released from the institution in which